psych-ds/psychds-docs/docs/Guides/1_getting_started.md

 Some topics not covered in this guide include:

-- Using Psych-DS to generate a complete machine-readable data dictionary
+- Using Psych-DS to generate a machine-readable data dictionary
 - More complex specification rules, such as sidecar metadata and the `.psychds-ignore` file
 - Using the validator in the CLI (currently), or inside R or Python (upcoming)

-We are currently testing the validator to see how well it works for people, and collecting example datasets to publicize.
+We are in the process of testing the validator to see how well it works for people, and collecting example datasets to publicize.
 Come give us feedback by either filing a [github issue](https://github.com/psych-ds/psychds-validator-web/issues/new) or joining the [Psych-DS listserv](https://docs.google.com/forms/d/e/1FAIpQLSeOZXtGgGcJ7pFcWKEsTlAKUZQdVg1QCWOuJUVtmEzIkUbkjw/viewform)!